scalawithcats/scala-with-cats/src/pages/functors/partial-unification.md

 a => func1(func2(a))
 ```

-If we try this for real, however, it won't compile:
+If we try this for real, however,
+our code won't compile:

 ```tut:book:silent
 import cats.syntax.contravariant._